 Middle School & High School

-Regardless, there’s still some items that are useful in all of these situations that should be on your middle or high school supply list.
-They’ll also help students focus more on organising notes and study materials.
+Regardless, there are still some items that are useful in all of these situations that should be on your middle or high school supply list.
+They’ll also help students focus more on organizing notes and study materials.

 - Correction fluid/pen/tape